Healthdirect Free Australian health advice you can count on.

 How is heartburn diagnosed?

-In most cases, your doctor will be able to diagnose heartburn by asking questions about your symptoms and what triggers those symptoms.
+Your doctor will often be able to diagnose heartburn by asking questions about your symptoms and what triggers those symptoms.

 How is heartburn treated?